irs-code/csdUnit2GroupProjectCode/README.md

 # Unit 2 Group Project for Code.org HTML and CSS Unit
-All code requires photos that will be uploaded when I am not lazy.
+All code requires photos that are included as of 12/17/25.
 # Final Grade: ???

 ## Last updated: 12/16/25